ayushxx7/ayush-mandowara-blog/content/PredictiveAnalysis/12-Tree-Models.md

 - The depth will decrease.
   - Since the node should now contain at least 10 data points before splitting, as opposed to 5, all the branches — where the nodes had less than 10 data points — will be chopped off, leading to a decrease in the tree depth.

+---

+# Decision Tree Regression
+- In decision tree regression, each leaf represents the average of all the values as the prediction as opposed to taking an majority vote in classification trees.

+## Prediction
+- Average value of the target available in the node
+- $\displaystyle \hat{y_t} = \frac{1}{N_t}\sum_{i\epsilon D_t}y^{i}$
+- This is nothing but the sum of all data points divided by the total number of data points.

+## Impurity Measure
+- Weighted Mean Square Error (WMSE) a.ka. variance:
+- $\displaystyle \text{WMSE(t)} = \frac{1}{N_t}\sum_{i\epsilon D_t}(y^{i}-\hat y_t)^2$
+- This is nothing but the variance of all data points.
+- A higher value of MSE means that the data values are dispersed widely around mean, and a lower value of MSE means that the data values are dispersed closely around mean and this is usually the preferred case while building a regression tree.

+## Process
+The regression tree building process can be summarised as follows:

+1. Calculate the MSE of the target variable.
+1. Split the data set based on different rules obtained from the attributes and calculate the MSE for each of these nodes.
+1. The resulting MSE is subtracted from the MSE before the split.
+This result is called the MSE reduction.
+1. The attribute with the largest MSE reduction is chosen for the decision node.
+1. The dataset is divided based on the values of the selected attribute.
+This process is run recursively on the non-leaf branches, until you get significantly low MSE and the node becomes as homogeneous as possible.
+1. Finally, when no further splitting is required, assign this as the leaf node and calculate the average as the final prediction when the number of instances is more than one at a leaf node.

+So, you need to split the data such that the weighted MSE of the partitions obtained after splitting is lower than that obtained with the original or parent data set.
+In other words, the fit of the model should be as ‘good’ as possible after splitting.
+As you can see, the process is surprisingly similar to what you did for classification using trees.

+## Key Insights
+- Leaves in decision tree regression contain average values as the prediction.
+  - Each leaf in regression contains an average value that is used for prediction.
+- The MSE gives a sense of how good or bad the linear regression fit is.
+  - The MSE is a measure of the average squared differences between the estimated values and the actual value.
+- Decision tree regression and classification are similar in the sense that both try to pick an attribute (for splitting) that maximises the homogeneity of a data set.
+  - A decision tree splits a data set on the attribute that results in the maximum increase in homogeneity.

+# Takeaways
+- decision trees are prone to overfitting and have a high variance
+- hyperparamerter tuning is required to reduce overfitting.
+Parameters such as min_samples_split and min_samples_leaf help in stopping the decision tree to grow in a way that it does not end up memorizing the whole dataset
+- decison tree regression and decision tree classification have similar algorithms, where we try to find the best node to split on along with the condition on which to split.
+The best node is decided by max MSE/Gini reduction compared to parent.
+Once criteria is met, we stop growth of tree.

 # References
 - [hyperparameter vs parameter](https://www.hitechnectar.com/blogs/hyperparameter-vs-parameter/)
 - [sklearn decision trees](http://ogrisel.github.io/scikit-learn.org/sklearn-tutorial/modules/tree.html)